notkamara/3D-Python-Software-Renderer-2/README.md

 # 3D-Python-Software-Renderer-2
-Slightly More Optimised Software Renderer
+Slightly More Optimised Software Renderer Using Pygame in Python 2